Blast beat: Examples

 The first example is a hammer blast.
 The second example shows a traditional blast beat - essentially a skank beat played at a high tempo (this particular one leads with the bass drum, but the snare can lead as well).
 Example #3 shows a blast beat with double bass, known as a bomb blast.
 Example #4 illustrates a freehand blast, also known as a gravity blast and is the only one that showcases the proper speed of a modern blast beat.

+Reception

+The blast beat has drawn criticism from some musicians in the heavy metal community due to what they perceive as a lack of "groove" associated with the technique, as well as the inaccessibility of its sound to listeners who are not musicians.

+Vinnie Paul, drummer of the American heavy metal band Pantera delineated to Blabbermouth, "It's drummers playing for drummers...
+There's no melody, there's no song and there's no chorus.
+It just doesn't take you anywhere...
+I just can't groove to that beat."